European Sharing Economy Coalition

 An EU Policy Agenda for the Sharing Economy

 New technology platforms and social tools have enabled more citizens to find new ways of monetising their underutilised assets, providing employment, housing, transportation, food, and improved lifestyles for themselves.
-Many new Sharing Economy companies have operations in the EU, making the continent an incubator for new business models that create jobs, empower citizens, improve resource efficiency and creates a more sustainable economic development.
+Many new Sharing Economy companies have operations in Europe, making the continent an incubator for new business models that create jobs, empower citizens, improve resource efficiency and creates a more sustainable economic development.
 However, the emergence of the Sharing Economy is not happening without challenges.
 Innovations face substantial financial constraints and lack institutional support and scale.
 New comers also struggle with a number of regulatory obstacles that may jeopardise their long-term development.

 Opportunities and Challenges

 The Sharing Economy represents a major economic, social and cultural shift.
 However, it has enjoyed a relatively easy ride from EU lawmakers so far, falling below the policy radar as Sharing Economy players are often self-regulating.
-In general, there is a lack of tailored policy frameworks for regulating the new Sharing Economy sector.
+In general, there is a lack of tailored European policy frameworks for regulating the new Sharing Economy sector.
 Whereas excessive regulatory measures would suppress innovation, the absence of regulatory measures creates uncertainty that may inhibit investments and development of the sector and can result in companies trying to exploiting loopholes in the legislative vacuum, damaging consumer trust.
 However, rule enforcers in Europe are now beginning to realise how big the collaborative marketplace is becoming and the revenues it is generating, hence they need to explore how they could facilitate its growth.

 The emerging Sharing Economy industry in the EU is facing several significant challenges, above all outdated regulatory frameworks, the hostility of established enterprises and friction with trade unions and consumer organisations.
 Companies are finding more and more that their national and international markets are shaped by European regulations and that markets can work better if regulations can ease their smooth functioning.
 By the time national governments deal with EU legislation, the majority of its content has already been agreed and decisions made at national level are largely regarding implementation.
 To be able to really influence legislative proposals, in terms of content, it is essential to take part in the shaping of EU policies at the earliest stages of its development.
 Today’s business strategy must therefore be based on the legal instruments that the EU is likely to introduce if they want to unlock European markets, reduce onerous regulation and generate competitive advantage.

 Sharing Economy organisations need to have a long-term vision and play an active role with European regulators, especially the European Commission, in designing appropriate policies, as the market is now rapidly taking shape.
 If not, they may end up with burdensome restrictions or overstretched monitoring.
-This is particularly the case considering the EU2020 strategy which proposes that "the consumption of goods and services should take place in accordance with smart, sustainable and inclusive growth and should also have an impact on job creation, productivity and economic, social and territorial cohesion".
-The main goal should be for the EU (SEC-GEN) to recognise the Sharing Economy as an overarching strategy guiding their whole smart policy thinking in the various sectors.
+This is particularly the case considering the EU2020 strategy which proposes that “the consumption of goods and services should take place in accordance with smart, sustainable and inclusive growth and should also have an impact on job creation, productivity and economic, social and territorial cohesion“.
+The main goal should be for the EU to recognise the Sharing Economy as an overarching strategy guiding their whole smart policy thinking and better regulation in the various sectors.

 Drawing inspiration from the Shareable Cities Resolution 87, adopted by the US Conference of Mayors, the European Sharing Economy Coalition advocates for European policy makers to support the Sharing Economy in the following ways: